Shopify/hydrogen-v1/docs/components/global/shopifyprovider.md

 ### Considerations

-{% if feature_flags.hydrogen_ui_beta %}
 - This version of `ShopifyProvider` is specific to Hydrogen and currently doesn't work in Next.js or other frameworks.
-Learn how to use `ShopifyProvider` [with other frameworks](#shopify-provider-in-alternate-frameworks).
+Learn how to use `ShopifyProvider` [with other frameworks](#shopifyprovider-in-alternate-frameworks).
-{% endif %}
 - You can't have multiple instances of `ShopifyProvider` within your app.
 Because it's not using `Context` (which isn't currently supported in server components), all `<ShopifyProvider>` instances share the same configuration for each request.
 - You can dynamically define the Shopify connection information for each request to the server by providing a function in [the Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/configuration#configuration-properties).
 This is useful for aggregating multiple storefronts with a single Hydrogen app.

-{% if feature_flags.hydrogen_ui_beta %}
 ## `ShopifyProvider` in alternate frameworks

 If you're using a third-party framework, such as Next.js, you should import `ShopifyProvider` from Hydrogen UI via the `@shopify/hydrogen-react` package.

 > Note:
-> Hydrogen UI is an experiemental feature at this time and is subject to change.
+> Hydrogen UI is an experimental feature at this time and is subject to change.
 Learn more about using [alternate frameworks](https://shopify.dev/custom-storefronts/hydrogen/alternate-frameworks).

 ### Example code